 English Language Arts (ELA)

-- Builds leadership capacity in literacy instruction
+- Build leadership capacity in literacy instruction

 - Implement structured literacy practices